ThemeMountain/docs/source/_pine/getting-started/compatibility.blade.md

 ---
 title: Compatibility
-description: See which email clients the Acorn Email Framework is compatible with
+description: See which email clients the Pine Email Framework is compatible with
 tags: compatibility, rendering, clients
 page_order: 3
 navigation: